rotundasoftware/cartero/README.md

 	// ".css" or ".js" files that are "dynamically loaded" after the initial page load.
 	"dynamicallyLoadedFiles" : [ "ie-8.css" ],

-	// Only to be used when the `browserify` option in the Cartero Grunk Task is enabled,
+	// Only to be used when the `browserify` option in the Cartero Grunt Task is enabled,
 	// this property is an array of JavaScript files that should be executed as soon as they
 	// are loaded in the client.
 Files that are not included in this property will not
 	// be executed until they are `require`d by another file.